jaredwelch1/capstone_bot/README.md

 ## ToDo

-- Put tokens in virtual env on aws instance
+- Put tokens in virtual env

-- allow slack bot to run on the VM
+- Create automatic queries for:

+	- count of articles

+	- size of database (need to convert to readable memory size)

+	- time started

+	- time finished

+	- total time